Arnav911/stock/README.md

     FOREIGN KEY (user_id) REFERENCES users(user_id) ON DELETE CASCADE );

-You also have to change the server.js file slightly depending upon the password of your MySql command line client and the database you are currently using.
+You may need to modify the server.js file based on your MySQL command-line client password and the database you are using.

-To run the Entire code:
+Steps to Run the Project:

-1. Start the Server first by giving the command node server.js
+Start the server by running the following command:

+node server.js

-2. Now run the index.html file.
+Open the index.html file in a browser.